Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 The microphone switch for the [Intercom System](../../../systems/nav_com/intercom.md) is the aft position on the inboard throttle grip in both cockpits.
 When using the intercom, all audio sans the pull-up tone, stall warning, and ECM are reduced (same as RADIO OVERRIDE).
+In the fwd position the switch will enable transmitting over radio.